It seems like a simple question with an obvious answer, doesn’t it? It shouldn’t be difficult to figure out that swimmers sweat. And really, it’s not.

 How Swimmers Can Know They Are Well Hydrated: Two Simple Tests

 A simple and accurate test you can do to tell if you are hydrated well enough is to look at the color of your urine.
-Ideally, your urine color should be somewhere between colorless and a light yellow.
+Ideally, your urine color should be somewhere between colorless and light yellow.

 If it’s a darker yellow or amber color, it means your urine is more concentrated and indicates that you aren’t consuming enough fluids.